The halogens oxidising ability header image.

 chlorine water displacing iodide from solution of sodium iodide- halogen displacement reaction.

-Displacement reactions are a good way to show the ability of halogens to act as oxidising agents.
+Displacement reactions are a good way to show the ability of the halogens to act as oxidising agents.
 A typical displacement reaction is shown opposite.
-In the first test-tube we have a solution of sodium iodide dissolved in water.
+In the first test-tube there is a solution of sodium iodide dissolved in water.
 On top of this is added a few centimetres of an organic solvent such as hexane or cyclohexane.
 Cyclohexane is a very good solvent for halogens and given the choice between dissolving in water and dissolving in cyclohexane a halogen will always dissolve in cyclohexane before water.
 Cyclohexane does not dissolve in water but like oil simply floats on top of it which is why there are two layers shown in the first test-tube in the image opposite.

-When chlorine water is added to this test-tube and shaken for around 30 seconds you can see in the image opposite that the cyclohexane layer has changed colour; it has turned a violet/purple colour.
+Now when chlorine water is added to this test-tube and shaken for around 30 seconds you can see in the image opposite that the cyclohexane layer has changed colour; it has turned a violet/purple colour.

 It may be easier to understand what is happening here if we write an equation for the reaction: